jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

     - Show interaction count, tokens used, and average response length
     - Display recent interactions with timestamps
     - Handle loading and error states
+    - Use the same Supabase client initialization pattern

 - [ ] **Dashboard Integration**
   - [ ] Update `app/dashboard/page.tsx` to: